CHSS-IT/enrollchat/README.md

 The app presumes Heroku hosting and some development decisions reflect that presumption.

+The app relies on environment variables for storing key configuration information.
+* ENROLLCHAT_HOST - The core host address for the site, e.g. 'myapp.heroku.com'

 Both the manual upload and the feed are dependent on Amazon S3 file storage, managed through Carrierwave.
 Your development and production environments will need to store these environment variables for S3:
 * S3_BUCKET_NAME
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
+* AWS_DEFAULT_REGION

 Emails are dependent on SendGrid, which needs these environment variables.
 * SENDGRID_USERNAME
 * SENDGRID_PASSWORD

+We are using CAS for logins.
+* CAS_BASE_URL

 For Redis:
 * REDISTOGO_URL